What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 1. Packet Filtering Firewall

 Packet Filtering is a specific method for implementing a firewall to monitor network connectivity.
-Data packets are analyzed and compared against the configuration rules or "access-list."
-It then determines what is allowed or denied access to your environment.
+Data packets are analyzed and compared against the configuration rules or "access list."
+The firewall then determines what is allowed or denied access to your environment.

 2. Stateful Inspection Firewall

 Stateful Inspection techniques allow the analysis of traffic flow patterns according to state, port, and protocol.
-It monitors activity on a connection from open to close.
-The firewall keeps track of known, trusted packets to determine authorized data from the website or app versus any data from unauthorized sources.
+The firewall monitors activity on a connection from open to close.
+Next, the firewall keeps track of known, trusted packets to discern authorized data from the website or app versus any data from unauthorized sources.

 3. Stateful Multilayer Inspection Firewalls (SMLI)

 Stateful Multilayer Inspection Firewalls filter data packets at the network, transport, and application layers.
 SMLI firewalls examine entire data packets and compare them against trusted ones.
-They only allow them to pass if they pass each layer individually, ensuring all communication takes place with trusted sources.
+These types of firewalls only allow data packets to pass if they pass the filters at each layer individually, ensuring all communication takes place with trusted sources.